cmhume/eCommerce_Business_Trends/README.md

 * line graphs that can be filtered by year
 * Maps that can be filtered by customer review scores, product category,  and city

-Additional Ideas:

-* Review if the number of seller accounts have increased over time
-* And another dashboard for logistics
-    * how do logistics impact the buying and selling experience?